-- Currently implementing TRAC department's new information systems (TRAC-IS). - The TRAC department completed the following EPA-required work for significant industrial users: 138 inspections, 169 monitoring events, and 275 sampling of connections.
-This department also issued or renewed 152 permits including significant industrial users (SIU), non-SIU, and municipal permits. - The TRAC department submitted the Industrial Pretreatment Program Annual Report to the EPA for FY07. - Awarded two contracts for phase 6 of the Harbor and Outfall Monitoring Program to provide environmental monitoring of outfall effects as required by MWRA's discharge permit for DI. - Operated DITP without any NPDES Permit violations for the first six months of FY08. - The Lab provided routine laboratory services and analysis for approximately 140,000 tests and also provided as-needed analytical support for numerous projects on topics such as the harbor and outfall monitoring e-coli verification procedures and solids materials from ozone contractors at the CWTP. - EnQuad carried out required environmental monitoring of Boston Harbor and Massachusetts Bay water column, sediments, fish and shellfish, and CSO receiving water quality, finalizing 24 technical reports to day in FY07-FY08 and presenting results to the Outfall Monitoring Science Advisory Panel (OMSAP) and public.
+- Currently implementing TRAC department's new information systems (TRAC-IS). - The TRAC department completed the following EPA-required work for significant industrial users: 250 inspections, 188 monitoring events, and 538 sampling of connections.
+This department also issued or renewed 363 permits including significant industrial users (SIU), non-SIU, and municipal permits. - The TRAC department submitted the Industrial Pretreatment Program Annual Report to the EPA for FY07. - Awarded two contracts for phase 6 of the Harbor and Outfall Monitoring Program to provide environmental monitoring of outfall effects as required by MWRA's discharge permit for DI.
+Also awarded Massachusetts Bay Modeling Services contract.

+- Operated DITP without any NPDES Permit violations for FY08. - The Lab provided routine laboratory services and analysis for approximately 267,000 tests and also provided as-needed analytical support for numerous projects on topics such as the harbor and outfall monitoring e-coli verification procedures, ozone contractors solids materials, and profiling testing at the CWTP - EnQuad carried out required environmental monitoring of Boston Harbor and Massachusetts Bay water column, sediments, fish and shellfish, and CSO receiving water quality, finalizing 24 technical reports to date in FY07-FY08 and presenting results to the Outfall Monitoring Science Advisory Panel (OMSAP) and public.

-Proposed FY09 Operations Division Budget Highlights:
+FY09 Operations Division Budget Highlights: